- How to Do a French Braid

 How to Do a French Braid

 Are you tired of the doing the same ol’ updo?
-Well, spice things up with a chic bit of braiding.
+Well, spice things up with a chic bit of braiding, no curlers or straighteners required.
 The French plait or braid, which originated from Native American and African cultures, is a style of braiding that is said to date back almost 6,000 years.

 It's more or less a simple three-strand braid, but instead of just continuing with only three strands, you gather more hair into each strand as you weave them together – confusing, I know.

 That's why we've put together an easy step-by-step guide on how to do a French braid.
-With a bit of practice and some deep breaths, you'll see how easy it can actually be!
+With a bit of practice, the right hair accessories and some deep breaths, you'll see how easy it can actually be!
 Follow along to see just how you can achieve this stylish, versatile hairdo for yourself.